 Any good business owner should know when their business will become profitable.
 This will not necessarily affect cash flow, but it will give an early goal to strive for and a target needed for projecting future cash flow.
-Negative cash flow and negative profits make for a depressing combination, that is why knowing your breakeven point is so important.
-Focus your efforts on managing your cash flow with an eye toward reaching your profit goals.
+Negative cash flow and negative profits make for a depressing combination.
+That is why knowing your breakeven point is so important.
+Focus your efforts on managing your cash flow to reach your profit goals.

 2. Company Line of Credit

 A successful protection strategy against cash flow concerns is a company line of credit.
 If you use them as leverage, you will be eligible to get a line of credit with a portion of the accounts receivable or inventory.
-Look into Trade Financing and Factoring as possible funding solutions.
+In addition, look into Trade Financing and Factoring as possible funding solutions.

 3. Updated Account System

-To manage cash flow, you must have an accounting system in place that is kept current, meaning data is processed frequently to be able to determine accounts payable aging, accounts receivable aging, liabilities, and actual cash in hand.
-Reviewing these balances regularly can help you in determining your business cash flow, trends, and opportunities.
+To manage cash flow, you must have an accounting system in place that is kept current, meaning data is processed frequently to determine accounts payable ageing, accounts receivable ageing, liabilities, and actual cash in hand.
+Reviewing these balances regularly can help you determine your business cash flow, trends, and opportunities.

 4. Reconsider Annual Subscription Services

 Evaluate any subscription services you have annually (if not more frequently).
-You may have services providing duplicate features or even providing a service you don’t need any longer.
-Put a block on your calendar and go over the bank statement to see what’s been paid for and make sure it’s something you still need.
-You don’t need to subscribe to every article, every newsfeed, and every magazine.
+You may have services providing the same features or even a service you don’t need any longer.
+Put a block on your calendar, go over the bank statement to see what’s been paid for, and make sure it’s something you still need.
+You don’t need to subscribe to every article, newsfeed, or magazine.

 5. Stay on Top of Your Invoices

-There are some great small tips out there that can help you manage your cash flow more successfully.
-Firstly, you need to be monitoring your cash flow regularly, and this can be a way that suits you.
-As long as there is a system in place that people can understand, that is all that matters.
+Some great small tips can help you manage your cash flow more successfully.
+Firstly, you need to monitor your cash flow regularly, which can be a way that suits you.
+As long as there is a system that people can understand, that is all that matters.
 You can also help your cash flow to be more responsible by cutting costs where things are unnecessary.
 Staying on top of invoices can also be beneficial.
-Nothing should stop your invoicing, regardless of if you need to travel or conduct other business at the same time.
+Nothing should stop your invoicing, regardless of if you need to travel or conduct other business simultaneously.